Functional Analysis behind a Family of Multidimensional Continued Fractions: Part I: Conclusion

 \section{Conclusion}

-This paper has begun the study of the transfer operators for triangle partition maps, a family that puts into one framework most well-known multidimensional continued fraction algorithms.
-We have seen that for many of these triangle partition maps, basic questions about the transfer operators remain.

-In this paper, we have studied the functional analysis behind triangle partition maps.
-In particular, we have partitioned this family of 216 multidimensional continued fractions into two natural classes, with exactly half exhibiting what we term ``polynomial behavior" and the other half exhibiting ``non-polynomial behavior."
-We have found eigenfunctions of eigenvalue 1 for transfer operators associated with 17 polynomial-behavior triangle partition maps\footnote{The corresponding eigenfunction for $T_{e,e,e}$ was already well-known.}.
-The formidably complex form of the non-polynomial-behavior transfer operators and lack of appropriate techniques makes finding leading eigenfunctions prohibitively difficult; however, finding leading eigenfunctions for the remaining 90 polynomial-behavior transfer operators appears a doable, though computationally-intensive, problem.
-We have shown that transfer operators associated with a handful of polynomial-behavior triangle partition maps have spectral gaps; a key step in the argument relies on ergodicity of the associated triangle partition maps.
-Proving ergodicity for more triangle partition maps (see \cite{Jensen} and \cite{Mess} for an outline of current ergodicity proofs) should facilitate more spectral gap results for associated transfer operators.
-Can ergodicity and spectral gaps for transfer operators associated with all polynomial-behavior triangle partition maps be demonstrated?
-Finally, we have shown the nuclearity of transfer operators, thought of as acting on one-dimensional families of Hilbert spaces, associated with 36 polynomial-behavior maps.
-Can transfer operators associated with all polynomial-behavior triangle partition maps be classified as nuclear?
+While we find the distinction between polynomial versus non-polynomial behavior interesting, the real goal of this paper is to set-up the machinery for our paper ``Functional Analysis behind a Family of Multidimensional Continued Fractions: Part II.''
+In this next paper we will find eigenfunctions of eigenvalue 1 for transfer operators associated with 18 polynomial-behavior triangle partition maps The formidably complex form of the non-polynomial-behavior transfer operators and lack of appropriate techniques makes finding leading eigenfunctions prohibitively difficult; however, finding leading eigenfunctions for the remaining 90 polynomial-behavior transfer operators appears a doable, though computationally-intensive, problem.
+We will then show the nuclearity of transfer operators, thought of as acting on one-dimensional families of Hilbert spaces, associated with 36 polynomial-behavior maps.

-There are also more general questions.
-There is the question of connecting the properties of these transfer operators with Diophantine approximation properties (possibly linking with work stemming from \cite{Lagarias93}).
-Also, as mentioned in \cite{Garrity15}, how much of the rich body of work done over the years on the transfer operator for the Gauss map, pioneered by the work of Mayer and Roepstorff \cite{Mayer, Mayer-Roepstorff1988} and of Mayer \cite{Mayer90, Mayer91}, and continuing today in work of Vall\'{e}e \cite{Vallee97, Vallee98}, of Isola, Antoniou and Shkarin \cite{Isola02, Antoniou-Shkarin03}, of Jenkinson, Gonzalez and Urbanksi \cite{Jenkinson-Gonzalez-Urbanksi03}, of Degli, Espost, Isola and Knauf \cite{DegliEspost-Isola-Knauf07}, of Hilgert \cite{Hilgert08}, of Bonanno, Graffi and Isola \cite{Bonanno-Graffi-Isola08}, of Alkauskas \cite{Alkauskas12}, of Iosifescu \cite{Iosifescu14}, of Bonanno and Isola \cite{Bonanno-Isola14}, and of Ben Ammou, Bonanno, Chouari and Isola \cite{Ben Ammou-Bonanno-Chouari-Isola15}, has analogs for triangle partition maps?
-These questions strike us as natural but non-trivial.